ezratock/rename-and-relocate-screenshots-after-each-capture-mac/README.md

 # Installation
 ### Download the repository
-1) click green "Code" dropdown and click "Download ZIP"
+1) on GitHub, dropdown the green "Code" menu and click "Download ZIP"
 ![download-zip](img/download-zip.png)
 2) alternatively, you could clone the repo with git
 ### Install the script